ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/export-view-audit-log-records.md

     The **AuditData** column is split into multiple columns.
 Each new column corresponds to a property in the AuditData JSON object.
 Each row in the column contains the value for the property.
 If the property doesn't contain a value, the *null* value is displayed.
 In Excel, cells with null values are empty.

-10. On the **Home** tab, click **Close & Load** to close the Power Query Editor and open the file in an Excel workbook.
+10. On the **Home** tab, click **Close & Load** to close the Power Query Editor and open the transformed CSV file in an Excel workbook.

-Here are screenshots of the CSV version of the audit log and the version in Excel after you use the JSON transform feature in Power Query editor.

-**Before**

-**After**

 ## Tips for viewing audit log records

-Here are some tips and example of viewing the audit log after you use the JSON transform feature to split the AuditData column into multiple columns.
+Here are some tips and examples of viewing the audit log after you use the JSON transform feature to split the **AuditData** column into multiple columns.

--

-## More information

-- If you download all results, the CSV file contains a column named **AuditData**, which contains additional information about each event.
-As previously stated, this column contains a multi-value property for multiple properties from the audit log record.
-Each of the **property:value** pairs in this multi-value property are separated by a comma.
-You can use the Power Query in Excel to split this column into multiple columns so that each property will have its own column.
-This will let you sort and filter on one or more of these properties.
-To learn how to do this, see the "Split a column by delimiter" section in [Split a column of text (Power Query)](https://support.office.com/article/5282d425-6dd0-46ca-95bf-8e0da9539662).

-    After you split the **AuditData** column, you can filter on the **Operations** column to display the detailed properties for a specific type of activity.

-- There's a 3,060-character limit for the data that's displayed in the **AuditData** field for an audit record.
-If the 3,060-character limit is exceeded, the data in this field is truncated.
+- Filter the **RecordType** column to display only the records from a specific Office 365 service or functional area.
+For example, to show events related to SharePoint sharing, you would select **14** (the enum value for records triggered by SharePoint sharing activities).
+For a list of the Office 365 services that correspond to the enum values displayed in the **RecordType** column, see [Detailed properties in the Office 365 audit log](detailed-properties-in-the-office-365-audit-log.md).

+- Filter the **Operations** column to display the records for specific activities.
+For a list of most operations that correspond to a searchable activity in the audit log search tool in the Security & Compliance Center, see the "Audited activities" section in [Search the audit log in the Security & Compliance Center](search-the-audit-log-in-security-and-compliance.md#audited-activities).